 - sweating more than usual

-- redness, swelling and pain or changes in sensation in the hands or feet
+- burning pain, change in feeling, or redness in the hands or feet

 - redness of the face